PhatDot1/footium-secondary-mint-market/README.md

 ## TODO

 Frontend:
-Frontend wallet integration and contract integration to pay to mint from academy FIX METAMASK INTERACTION WITH CONTRACT!
+1. Fix metamask SDK and current interaction with contract
+2. Try different approach for wallet integration [@rainbow-me/rainbowkit and wagmi]
+3. Try with replacing contract integration with sending TXN with relevant data

 Change player-data api route query to: query {